alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 to forcibly insert
 new participants
 into a conversation.
+For clarity:
-Also, this specification
+this specification
 does not recognise
-the notion
+any notion
-of an "atomic" exchange
+of "atomic" exchange
 of one particpant with another, treating it as an ejection, followed by an "illegitimate" insertion.